Marathon Training Tips For Time-Crunched Runners

 6. Work Out In The Morning

-7. Training Alone
+7. Lean into Training Alone

-8. Enjoy Training
+8. Find Ways to Enjoy Your Training

 And, when race day comes, you will be excited that you got in your training and are able to experience the joy of finishing a marathon.
-Plus, you will accomplish a goal that many wish to accomplish.
-So instead of fearing the marathon, set a goal and enjoy the training.
+Instead of fearing the marathon, set a goal and enjoy the training.

-Andrew Kastor also notes the importance of shoes: “Your feet are what carry you, but your shoes are your foundation.
-Go to your local running specialty store and get fitted in a shoe that’s right for you.
-Once you have logged 300-350 miles in them, donate them to a recycled shoe program near you and treat yourself to a new pair.
-This is a great way to stay injury free.”
+Make a note in any training apps you use so you can track how many miles you’ve logged on that single pair.
+Once you have ran 300-350 miles in them, donate them to a recycled shoe program near you and treat yourself to a new pair.
+This is a great way to stay injury free.

 Race courses vary all over the world, so look online and find out more about the course you are going to race.
+This can help you better understand what will be important to prioritize in your training.
 If the race has a lot of hills in it, incorporate hills into your training.
-If it is typically warm where the race is located, try to train in similar conditions.”
+If it is typically warm where the race is located, try to train in similar conditions.

-12. Find Inspiration
+12. Find Your Inspiration